montsea999/montserrat-alvarez/README.md

 - **Object-relational databases**: SQL language(DCL and procedural extension PL/SQL).
 - Computer Systems: Installation, configuration and operation of the computer system.
 Management of information and resources in a network.
 Implementation of specific software.
 - Application Deployment and Testing: local development, with the free software package XAMPP (Apache, MariaDB/MySQL, PHP, Perl).
 Deploying Apps on the Apps server.
-- Web architecture: installation and basic configuration of web servers and application servers in linux and windows.
+- **Web architecture**: installation and basic configuration of web servers and application servers in linux and windows.
 HTTP and HTTPS protocols.
 - **Git & github**.
 ### Samsung Developers Spain 2019 :
 I participated in the samsung 2019 developer project, that started with 1000 women and ended with 40 of us.